someonesdad1/hobbyutil/project_list.rst

 |   Shows a scale drawing of various ISO and US paper sizes.
 | `misc/shaving.pdf <misc/shaving.pdf>`_ (92)
 |   Some thoughts on shaving your beard.
+| `misc/shoulder_surgery.html <misc/shoulder_surgery.html>`_ (96)
+|   A document describing my experiences with shoulder surgeries
+|   to help others understand some of the things one goes through.
+|   A shoulder injury is one of the more inconvenient injuries
+|   because it gets in the way of so many of life's activities.
 | `misc/XmasTomatoes.pdf <misc/XmasTomatoes.pdf>`_ (370)
 |   Using Christmas tree lights to keep tomato plants from freezing
 |   at night.